Joe Thompson (pilot): Post-war activities

 which was later presented at the Tennessee State Museum.
 In 2004 and 2005, Alice Swanson, a library volunteer, conducted a total of over five hours of additional interviews in which Thompson provided a story-by-story recollection of his military experiences.
 These include the friendships and connections he made with comrades and with European citizens that he maintained the rest of his life.

+In addition to his reconnaissance photos, Thompson made hundreds of personal photos of ordinary people and the places he saw during the war.
+He used a Zeiss Ikonta camera and developed the film in his tent at night.
+He mailed the developed film home and his mother resupplied him with new film regularly.
+He published these photos in a book in 2006 entitled, Tiger Joe: A Photographic Diary of a World War II Aerial Reconnaissance Pilot.

 In 2008, Thompson loaned his flight mission logbook to the Special Collections Division of the Nashville Public Library, making it available to the public for research, under special conditions.
 This logbook documented every flight he made, beginning during his training in 1941 and continuing through the war until his return to the United States in 1945.
 In his 90s his health began to fail; he developed dementia leading to his death on March 24, 2012.